Web Apps Overview

 Icons Definition

-To cancel a manual scan, click on the revolving “scan in progress” icon.
-A confirmation page is first displayed to confirm the cancellation request.
+To cancel a manual scan, click the revolving “scan in progress” Cancel manual scan icon icon.
+A confirmation page is displayed to confirm the cancellation request.

-Clicking on this icon displays detailed information about that Web App, as (partially) shown below.
-The Web App details are organized in the following four broader categories.
+Clicking this icon displays detailed information about that Web App, as partially shown below.
+The Web App details are organized into the following four categories:

-• Asset Detail displays basic information for a particular Web App including, but not limited to, Qualys ID, Name, Asset URL, etc.
+• Asset Detail displays basic information for a Web App including, but not limited to, Qualys ID, Name, Asset URL, and related details.

-• The Authentication tab will show an Authentication Record if the application has had an authentication method defined.
-Otherwise it shows “No Data”.
+• The Authentication tab shows an Authentication Record if an authentication method has been defined.
+Otherwise, it displays “No Data.”

-• The Last Scan tab includes information such as the Start Date for running the scan, Duration, Status, and other details.
+• The Last Scan tab includes information such as the Start Date, Duration, Status, and other scan-related details.

 • Miscellaneous displays additional information about the Web App including, but not limited to, a screenshot of the landing page (if available), whitelist and blacklist status, and last scanned date.